live-codes/livecodes/web/docs/features/npm-modules.md

 document.body.innerHTML = v4();
 ```

+Exercise:

-Exercise: Copy this code snippet and paste it instead of the code in the [demo above](#npm-modules-demo1).
+Copy the previous code snippet and paste it in the playground below.
 Check the generated code in the compiled code viewer.

+<LiveCodes config={{ activeEditor: 'script' }}></LiveCodes>

 :::info